alicemason/AMPC18/_pages/Program.md

 We will post a PDF of the program in the next few weeks.

 # Schedule
-You can download a copy of the schedule for the conference here.
+You can download a copy of the draft schedule for the conference here.
+If there are any issues, please let me know ASAP.
+If your talk has not been included in the draft schedule, get in touch so we can correct any oversights.
 * [Schedule.pdf](/AMPC18/assets/AMPC18schedule.pdf)